aumath-advancedr2019/aumath-advancedr2019/index.md

 * [Abands](https://aumath-advancedr2019.github.io/Abands/).
 This was only a demo repository and will be removed here later
 * [PhaseTypeGenetics](https://aumath-advancedr2019.github.io/PhaseTypeGenetics/) Phase type distributions, theory and simulation
+* [ticphasetype](https://aumath-advancedr2019.github.io/ticphasetype/index.html) Core functions from phase-type theory that are useful in the analysis of biological data
 * More cool repositories